 Profiles and Buying Committees.
 Understand who you sell to and how they make purchasing decisions.
 Review your best customers and identify the things that make them want to business with you.
 Ensure your ideal customer profiles in your target selections are accurate.
 For new sets of prospects, update them to reflect the kinds of buyers who you can acquire to reach your sales goals.

 Customer engagement is where you define how the sales team selects and engages with prospects and alongside the plans for existing customers.
 Depending on target selection you again need to consider your capabilities especially if are placing a higher emphasis on acquiring new customers or selling new products.
-The sales process you have included must match the how buyers move from initial interest (inbound, outbound, meetings, events, cold calling, social selling, roadshows etc) into a buying decision.
+The sales process you have included in your sales strategy plan must match the how buyers move from initial interest (inbound, outbound, meetings, events, cold calling, social selling, roadshows etc) into a buying decision.

 Sales Pipeline.
 What is the current pipeline and forecast plus projections on how fast you will need to fill the pipeline with real qualified sales opportunities to hit sales targets.